stasson/vue-mdc-adapter/components/card/README.md

 ## Usage

-The card package provides the building blocks to compose your card components
+The card package provides the building blocks for composing your card components

 ```html
 <mdc-card>